 A perfect result requires your participation

 Orthodontic treatment takes time and patience.
 Therefore, I would like to give you the opportunity to inform yourself in advance about your treatment.
-Please note that your disciplined participation (or that of your child) contributes significantly to the success of the treatment.
+Please note that your disciplined cooperation (or that of your child) contributes significantly to the success of the treatment.
 Please take the time to gather the required information.

 How do we plan your treatment?